construction calculator

 FAQs

-Is 1% enough for patios?
+Is 1% slope enough for patios and sidewalks?

-How do I measure slope on-site?
+How do I measure slope accurately on site?

 Related calculators